 About the Risk Management Team

 The Tulare County Counsel Risk Management team is charged with protecting the County’s assets (employees, physical assets and fiscal assets).
-The Risk Management Division Team consists of Interim Risk Manager: Amy I. Terrible; Risk Management Analysts: Robert Anderson; Sandra Flores, Kim Starr, Robert Hernandez, Nancy Chavira and Tami Tharp; Risk Management Technicians: Elisa Alanis, Karen Lara and Stephanie Rodriguez; Supervising Civil Office Assistant: Kami Rhinehart; Civil Office Assistants: Kim Bobadilla, Gloria Bran and Yvette Mahler.
+The Risk Management Division Team consists of Interim Risk Manager: Susan L. Cox; Risk Management Analysts: Robert Anderson; Sandra Flores, Kim Starr, Robert Hernandez, Nancy Chavira and Tami Tharp; Risk Management Technicians: Elisa Alanis, Karen Lara and Stephanie Rodriguez; Supervising Civil Office Assistant: Kami Rhinehart; Civil Office Assistants: Kim Bobadilla, Gloria Bran and Yvette Mahler.

 County of Tulare Departments may access the Risk Management Team Intranet here.